 Cons

-Another great mid-range 7.2-channel receiver is the Marantz Cinema 60, released in 2022.
+Next on my list comes also a great 7.2-channel mid-range receiver, the Marantz Cinema 60, released in 2022.
 More similar to the Yamaha RX-A2A but closer in cost to the Denon AVR-X3800H, it has a stunning exterior and great data, along with Marantz’s impeccable quality that puts it in the ranks of best home theater receiver.

-Like the Yamaha RX-A2A, the Cinema 60 has no Composite or Component inputs.
+The Cinema 60 has no Composite or Component inputs.
 Still, it does have 4 Digital In (2 Optical and 2 Coaxial), Phono (MM) In, and 2 Subwoofer Out (these are what make it a 7.2-channel receiver) and 1 USB on the front panel.
-In addition, Multi-Room (2 Zones) and HEOS Multi-Room Integrated, AM/FM Tuner, and Wi-Fi with Bluetooth are available.
+In addition, HEOS Multi-Room Integrated, AM/FM Tuner, and Wi-Fi with Bluetooth are available.
 Like the other two in this category, the receiver also works with voice assistance (Alexa, Google Voice Assistant, Apple HomePod) and streaming services (AirPlay Audio Streaming, AirPlay 2, Spotify, Pandora, and others).

-Marantz Cinema 60 has 6 HDMI inputs supporting 8K/60Hz, 4K/120Hz, Upscaling 1080P/4K to 8K resolution, and 2 HDMI outputs (HDCP2.3, ARC, eARC).
+Marantz Cinema 60 has 6 HDMI inputs supporting 8K/60Hz (but only 3 HDMI inputs support 8K video), 4K/120Hz, Upscaling 1080P/4K to 8K resolution, and 2 HDMI outputs (HDCP2.3, ARC, eARC).
 Works with HDR, HLG, Dolby Vision, HDR10+, and Dynamic HDR video content.
 Audio format decoding is available for DTS HD Master, DTS:X, Dolby TrueHD, Dolby Atmos, and their configurations.
+In this area, the receiver is more similar to its predecessor, the AVR-X3800H, offering fairly high-quality upscaling to 8K, unlike the Yamaha RX-A2A, which can only upscale video quality to 4K.
+However, the Cinema 60 is not as good at this feature.
+Almost every video had brief but noticeable delays or pixelation.

 Pros